The Cool Girl trap is back. Hard.

 What should I read after Gone Girl?

 If you loved the unreliable narrator and the marriage-as-warfare dynamic, start with “The Silent Patient” by Alex Michaelides or “Behind Closed Doors” by B.A.
 Paris.
 If it was specifically the dark humor and sharp social commentary that hooked you, try “My Sister, the Serial Killer” by Oyinkan Braithwaite.
 And if you want something that pushes the genre even further into satirical territory, Perfect Modern Wife takes the resentment and performance of modern marriage and turns it into something genuinely unsettling.
+And if you’re newer to dark psychological thrillers and want a less brutal entry point first, my spicy thriller books for beginners list is the right warm-up.

 Are Gillian Flynn’s other books as good as Gone Girl?